lukaszcz/javalette/README.md

 * Examples: [`tests/examples`](tests/examples)

 Before running the compiler ensure that the `JL_DATA_DIR` environment variable is set appropriately, or use the `-d` option.
+The `JL_DATA_DIR` variable should point to the `data` directory in the source package.

 Documentation
 -------------